j1642/chess-engine-2/README.md

 My first [bitboard](https://www.chessprogramming.org/Bitboards)-based engine.

+### How to Use
+Obtain a third-party UCI-compatible chess GUI.
+Build this module's binary file locally (`go build`).
+In the GUI settings, set the binary file as the "engine to use."

 ### Perft Milestones
 [Perft](https://www.chessprogramming.org/Perft) is a debugging function that compares a move tree's leaf node count against an accepted value.
-The largest performance gains so far are from setting non-zero initial slice capacities in specific inlined functions.
+The largest performance gains were from reducing memory allocations and the associated GC time.

 | Depth | Time | Speed (million leaves/s) |
 |---|---|---|